Skip to main content

 • maintaining user accreditation under the Data Availability and Transparency Act 2022

-• implementing the Commonwealth’s AI Assurance Framework.
+• implementing the Commonwealth's AI Impact Assessment tool.

 Usage patterns and domains